-This year alone he’s been given the ‘all clear’ after a 4 year battle, completed the Three Peaks challenge, honoured by David Cameron for raising over £100,000 and recruiting more than 1,000 new donors to the Stem Cell Register and has just thrown a super swanky Charity event.
+This year alone he’s been given the ‘all clear’ after a 4-year battle with leukaemia, completed the Three Peaks challenge, honoured by David Cameron for raising over £100,000 and has recruited more than 1,000 new donors to the Stem Cell Register… oh and of course, has just thrown a super swanky Charity event!
 Samrick was also honoured as Pride of Britain’s West Midlands Fundraiser of 2015, after being anonymously nominated for the award.

 People from Black, Asian and other minority ethnic (BAME) backgrounds struggle to find matches for life-saving transplants.
 Patients have an increased chance of finding a match from donors from the same ethnic background as them.
-According to statistics, people from a caucasian background have a 60% chance of finding a match, meanwhile those from a BAME background have a low 20% chance.
-We think a lot of this is to do with education and awareness, and before this event we had no idea about the desperation for donors from our background.
-We also knew very little about the Stem Cell donation procedure and what it entails.
+According to statistics, people from a Caucasian background have a 60% chance of finding a match, meanwhile, those from a BAME background have a low 20% chance.
+We think a lot of this is to do with education and awareness, and before this event, we had no idea about the desperation for donors from our ethnic background.

-Samrick is keen to continue fundraising for Focus Leukaemia in aid of Delete Blood Cancer for as long as possible.
+Samrick is keen to continue fundraising for Focus Leukaemia in aid of Delete Blood Cancer, for as long as possible.
 Plans are already being put in place to climb Mount Kilimanjaro in July 2017, with another charity ball planned for late 2018.
 Samrick aims to raise around £28,000 on average per year, which is a huge contribution towards Delete Blood Cancer and the fantastic work they do.

-To conclude, we had an amazing time at Focus Leukaemia’s event, not only did we have tons of fun (awkward ball gown dancing) but learnt a lot about a great cause.
+To conclude, we had an amazing time at Focus Leukaemia’s event, not only did we have tons of fun (awkward ball gown dancing), but learnt a lot about a great cause.
 We feel inspired by Samrick’s journey and wish him all the best for his Charity, and can’t wait to see his future achievements.

-Check out Focus Leukaemia on Facebook to read more about Samrick’s story and to help celebrate their amazing work.
+Check out Focus Leukaemia on Facebook to read more about Samrick’s story, and to help celebrate their amazing work.
 You can still make donations to Samrick’s Just Giving page, to continue his fundraising success.